February 14, 2016

 Jones reiterated the email that said the change was implemented to aid in snow removal.
 Last year, the University declared two snow emergencies.
 Jones said students were notified and asked to move their vehicles.
 However, many, especially in Colonial lot, did not comply.

 According to Jones, 17 cars had to be towed.
-Jones said rather than making students go through the hassle of retrieving their cars from a garage and paying all the fees on top of the towing, being able to take them to a lot on campus is a preferable method, so they were thought to Northwest lot.
+Jones said rather than making students go through the hassle of retrieving their cars from a garage and paying all the fees on top of the towing, being able to take them to a lot on campus is a preferable method.

 According to Jones, as a preventative measure, the Northwest lot was closed to overnight parking, and therefore, open to opportunity.
 He said last year, “Colonial lot was unsafe,” due to the cars blocking plowing.
 If another snow emergency is declared, PMTS can also now direct vehicles to the Northwest lot for effective snow removal of Colonial lot.